History of Ireland (1536–1691): Re-conquest and rebellion (1536–1607)

 With the institutions of government in place, the next step was to extend the control of the English Kingdom of Ireland over all of its claimed territory.
 Henry VIII's officials were tasked with extending the rule of this new Kingdom throughout Ireland by the policy of "surrender and regrant".
 They either negotiated or fought with the autonomous Irish Kings and lords.
 This took nearly a century to achieve, and the re-conquest was accompanied by a great deal of bloodshed, as it led to the assimilation – sometimes abolition – of lordships that had been independent for several hundred years.

 The re-conquest was completed during the reigns of Elizabeth I and James I, after several bloody conflicts.
 The Desmond Rebellions (1569–1573 and 1579–1583) took place in the southern province of Munster, when the Fitzgerald Earl of Desmond dynasty resisted the imposition of an English governor into the province.
 The second of these rebellions was put down by means of a forced famine, which may have killed up to a third of Munster's population.
-The most serious threat to English rule in Ireland came during the Nine Years War 1594–1603, when Hugh O'Neill and Hugh O'Donnell the most powerful chieftains in the northern province of Ulster rebelled against English government.
+The most serious threat to English rule in Ireland came during the Nine Years' War (1593–1603) when Hugh O'Neill and Hugh Roe O'Donnell, the most powerful chieftains in the northern province of Ulster, rebelled against English government.
 This war developed into a nationwide revolt where O'Neill and O'Donnell successfully obtained military aid from Spain, which was then in conflict with England during the Anglo-Spanish War.
-A Spanish expeditionary force was defeated by English forces at the Battle of Kinsale in 1601.
-O'Neill and his allies eventually surrendered to the new Stuart King, James I, in 1603.
+A Spanish expeditionary force sent to Ireland made landfall in October 1601, but was defeated by English forces at the Battle of Kinsale on 3 January 1602.
+O'Donnell died in late 1602 and was succeeded by his brother Rory.
+O'Neill eventually surrendered to the new Stuart King, James I, in 1603.
 After this point, the English authorities in Dublin established real control over Ireland for the first time, bringing a centralised form of justice to the entire island, and successfully disarmed the various lordships, both Irish and Old English.
-O'Neill, O'Donnell and their allies subsequently fled Ireland for good in the Flight of the Earls in 1607.
+O'Neill, Rory and their allies subsequently fled Ireland for good in the Flight of the Earls in 1607.
 This removed the last major obstacle to English government in Ireland.